-SMALL AIRPORT Functional Requirements The system will: - Organise flight schedules. - Identify if landing zones are free or not, if not a message will be sent to notify pilots/ other areas of the system - Stores all plane data including passengers data, plane capacity, which seats are booked. - Take off time/landing times displayed to the system of all planes as well which terminal. - To identify where planes coming from/destination/flight duration/landing location. - Allow the user to search for flight or passenger info, depending on their level of access - Display seat allocations (if GUI display booked seats in red – user can’t click on them and display non booked seats in green?) - Handle security – check passengers identify, if ok let them pass through the airport - 5 officers at a time/ 10 in total – shifts display who is working/ maybe pay slip info? -Customers will be able to login, book seats, view flight info, go through security -Customers/Security and Admin have different levels of access for the system
+SMALL AIRPORT Functional Requirements The system will: - Manage flights. - Identify if landing zones are free or not, if not a message will be sent to notify pilots/ other areas of the system - Store airplane related data including passengers data, plane capacity, which seats are booked. - Monitor departures and arrivals.
+These two types of information should be displayed in different monitors across the screens available in the airport. - To identify where planes coming from/destination/flight duration/landing location. - Provide search options - allow the user to search for flight or passenger info, depending on their level of access - Display seat allocations (if GUI display booked seats in red – user can’t click on them and display non booked seats in green?) - Handle security – check passengers identify, if ok let them pass through the airport - 5 officers at a time/ 10 in total – shifts display who is working/ maybe pay slip info? -Provide users services - Customers will be able to login, book seats, view flight info, go through security -Passengers/Security and Admin have different levels of access for the system What will be the operation system?

+What ide/sdk will be used?

+How many airplanes can land/departure at same time?

+How many employees will be required?
+Security, ground force, etc..

+How much time will be required to implement each feature?
+Note that this is restriction.

+How are the data stored in the computer?

+How are the tests going to be implemented?
+E.g. at the end of each system component or during the coding TDD (test-driven development).